-Students at Albany Medical College who seek "reasonable accommodation" under this Policy are responsible for notifying the Associate Dean for Student Affairs of their disability.
+Students at Albany Medical College who seek "reasonable accommodation" under this Policy are responsible for notifying the Director of Student Affairs of their disability.
 There is an established procedure to follow (see below) that students must follow when requesting an accommodation.
-Students requesting accommodations are encouraged to read this policy and procedure before meeting with or submitting materials to the Associate Dean for Student Affairs.
+Students requesting accommodations are encouraged to read this policy and procedure before meeting with or submitting materials to the Director of Student Affairs.

 In brief, the student seeking accommodation must make a formal request for a reasonable accommodation.
-This request should be made in writing to the Associate Dean for Academic Affairs & Student Services and should specify the nature of the accommodation being requested.
+This request should be made in writing to the Director of Student Affairs and should specify the nature of the accommodation being requested.
 While a student can request a particular type of accommodation, it is the College that determines how to meet a particular need.
 Therefore, alternative accommodations may be provided that are more cost-effective or efficient than those requested by the student seeking accommodation.
-Together with the request for accommodation, the student seeking accommodation must submit documentation of disability, which will be kept in a confidential, secure file with the Associate Dean for Student Affairs.
+Together with the request for accommodation, the student seeking accommodation must submit documentation of disability, which will be kept in a confidential, secure file with the Director of Student Affairs.
 The documentation must support the accommodation request by demonstrating by competent qualified opinion that the student requesting accommodation has a physical, mental, or learning impairment that substantially limits a major life activity and sets forth the nature, manner, and duration of that limitation.
 The College reserves the right to require further evaluation or additional documentation.

-Requests submitted to the Associate Dean for Student Affairs are then reviewed by the Disability Accommodations Review Committee who will recommend accommodations and academic adjustments, as indicated by supporting documentation, and specify length of such recommendations.
-Membership on the Disability Accommodations Review Committee includes the Associate Dean for Student Affairs, the Associate Dean for Graduate Studies, the Director of Graduate Medical Education, a representative from the Physician Assistant and Nurse Anesthesiology programs, and relevant professionals from the Student & Academic Affairs Office.
+Requests submitted to the Director of Student Affairs are then reviewed by the Disability Accommodations Review Committee who will recommend accommodations and academic adjustments, as indicated by supporting documentation, and specify length of such recommendations.
+Membership on the Disability Accommodations Review Committee includes the Assistant Dean for Student Affairs, the Associate Dean for Graduate Studies, the Director of Graduate Medical Education, a representative from the Physician Assistant and Nurse Anesthesiology programs, a representative from Patient Safety Clinical Competency Center (PSCCC), a representative from the Office of Health Equity, Diversity and Inclusion, and relevant professionals from the Student & Academic Affairs Office.

-It is the responsibility of the student to request academic accommodations as needed in a reasonable and timely manner.
-The implementation of approved in-class accommodations is a shared responsibility between the instructor and the student.
+It is the responsibility of the student to communicate with faculty and instructors of their need for accommodations as early as possible and in writing with details re: location, format changes, exam length/extension, etc. The implementation of approved in-class accommodations is a shared responsibility between the instructor and the student.